AdeptMind/frontend-interview-assignment/README.md

 However, usage of UI frameworks such as bootstrap, material-ui etc. are discouraged.

+## Styling

+Next.js comes with module support

 ## Requirements

 Designs can be found [here](https://www.figma.com/file/57cwyw2ugQYjqynHcQOcaz/Front-End-Interview-Mock?node-id=0%3A1).
 Try to match the solution as closely as possible to these designs.
 The site should be responsive and interpolate between the desktop and mobile designs in a reasonable manner.

-Some elements can remain static such as availability, the add to cart button, the contact button, and the disclaimer.
-However, the product image selector, details expansion panel, model and variant selector should be dynamic as described below.

-- Create a new component called `ImageGallery` which displays all of the images for the product in a scrollable interface on the left, and displays the primary, selected, image on the right.
-Selecting an image from the list should update the selected image and display the thumbnail with a border.
-The component should allow scrolling through all thumbnails, in the case where there are too many images to display on one screen.

-- Display the product store, and title.
-(Can be separate component or inline).
+> Note: For the sake of brevity, some boilerplate code has been written already.
+We are also omitting the 'in stock' display as well as the 'image carousel'.

+- Update the styles of the `ProductHead` component to match the designs.

-- Create a new component called `ProductPrice` which displays the price of the product.
-If it is on sale, it will display the sale price, the percent savings and the original price (strikethrough).
-Otherwise, is should just display the price.
+- Update the `ProductPrice` component, which displays the price of the product, to match the designs.
+Add a hook that takes the price and sale price as input and outputs the formatted price and sale price, as well as the savings percent.

-- Create a `ButtonGroup` component, which allows users to switch between a product model (i.e. Colour).
-Updating the model switch the model that is displayed.

-- Create a new component called `Dropdown`.
-This component should be generic, and will be used to display the options within the selected models variants (ie Sizes).
-Selecting a variant does not need to update anything on the page.

-- Add a new button component called `Button` which can be used to display the `Add to Cart` and `Contact Store` buttons.
-These do not have to perform any actions.

-- Create a new component called `ExpansionPanel` which can be used to display the description of the product.
-By default the description is hidden, and can be toggled between open and closed by clicking on the panel.

-- Create any other components required to complete the designs, some content can be inlined if it is simple enough.

-- Feel free to modify some of the data in order to test any features, however, the structure should not be changed.
+- Update the `ButtonGroup` and `Button` component to match the designs.

+- Modify the `Dropdown` component to match the style of the designs.

+- Modify the `RoundedButton` component to match the styles from the designs.

+- Modify the existing component `ExpansionPanel` to follow the style of the mocks.
+Add an arrow icon which displays downward when the panel is closed, upwards otherwise.
+Animations welcome!

+- Update the `[productId].tsx` page to memorize the colors and sizes of the product using `useMemo`.
+Also, add a `useEffect` to to set the initial state of the `selectedColor` and `selectedSize` variables instead of doing it in the initializer.

 - Include as many supporting components as you would like.
 The requirements are simply a guideline!

 ## Deliverable

 Once you are satisfied with your code, please zip the contents and submit via email.
-Do not include the `.git`, `.next`, `node_modules` or other git-ignored directories to reduce the size of the zip.

 We will be interested in reviewing code based on the following criteria:

 - Code is written in a style that is easy to read and understand.
 - Code is performant within the scope of the requirements.
 - Product page is accessible and SEO friendly.
-- Directory structure is easily understandable and scalable.
-- Complex code is documented, where needed. (why not how)
+- Complex code is documented, where needed.
 - Product page matches design within a reasonable degree of accuracy.
 - Dependencies are not overused.
 - Semantic HTML elements are used where appropriate.